MODARTT ORGANTEQ - User Manual

 2.3.
 Installation for macOS

 Click on the Organteq package and follow the instructions.
 Activation is required when launching Organteq for the first time.
-Just follow the on-screen instructions.
+Ensure to follow the on-screen instructions.

 2.4.
 Using Organteq standalone

-Using Organteq standalone is very simple.
-Launch Organteq and specify your audio and MIDI devices settings in the Options ► Devices dialogue box: you are ready to play.
+Using Organteq standalone is simple.
+Launch Organteq and specify your audio and MIDI devices settings in the Options ► Devices dialogue box.
+You are then ready to play.

 2.5.
 Using the VST/VST3/AU/AAX plug-in